ABOUT THE COLOR MY RIDE OBSTACLE CHALLENGE

 This division will consist of 10-12 obstacles to be completed at a walk, trot or canter

 This division is for true “Rookie” horses and riders of any age.
 Please do NOT enter this division if you are experienced with obstacles, even if you haven’t competed before.
-It will consist of 8-10 obstalces to be completed at a walk and trot.
+It will consist of 10-12 basic obstalces to be completed at a walk and trot.

 This course is to be done without any control from a bridle or other headgear.
-You may use a neck rope or a stick, but not both.
+For the sake of saftey, we ask that riders compete with a halter and leadrope on their horse.
+Any use of the halter will be penalized.
+Riders may also use neck ropes and sticks.
 The course will consist of 12-14 obstacles and will be walk/trot/canter.

 Open: (Buckle Class)